If you have a free day in Cusco we have the perfect activities for you to enjoy!

 Watch a local soccer match in Cusco:

-I won’t lie, you won’t see a local version of Messi or Ronaldo scoring a hatrick or making a beautiful free kick goal but the excitement is there.
+We won’t lie, you won’t see a local version of Messi or Ronaldo scoring a hatrick or making a beautiful free kick goal but the excitement is there.
 You can feel the atmosphere of the local supporters yelling and jumping, every time they score you can hear GOOOOOOOOL!!! from all over Cusco.
 The matches are entertaining enough to bring you an unforgettable experience, the entry ticket is about 30 soles depending on what type of game is it and they usually happen on weekends.

 Visit the San Pedro Market in Cusco: